diegov-au/System80_MiSTer/README.md

   without whom this core would not exist in the form it does.
 Terry maintains the most complete System 80 archive anywhere, and **every piece of technical documentation and software used in this project came from his site**: the technical manual, the factory schematics, and the disk and tape library.
-He also answered questions by email throughout - on how the machine actually works, and on which ROM is which - and that firsthand knowledge settled things no document could.
+He also answered questions on how the machine actually works, and on which ROM is which - and that firsthand knowledge settled things no document could.